 Thurs.
 15. Stopped at foot of the Hill.
 Encamped after passing the point of woods.
 Distance 17 miles.
 Rain and snow.

-At the bottom of the hill most men looked back in amazement at the mountains they had crossed so easily.
+At the bottom of the hill most of the York Factory Express men looked back in amazement at the mountains they had crossed so easily.
 Aemilius Simpson wrote: “It has almost a perpendicular descent of about five miles, and occupied us two hours and ten minutes.
 On arriving at its foot and looking back upon the immense Mountain, that you have just descended, you cannot avoid feeling some degree of amazement at the feat you have performed, and the idea forces itself upon the mind, that this is by no means an agreeable barrier between separated friends.”
 [B.223/a/3, HBCA]

 Though they had arrived at the base of the Rocky Mountains, their journey was not done.
 They still had to make their way to Boat Encampment, fighting their way through thick brush and wading across the Wood River multiple times.
 It may not have been as cold a journey as when they first crossed the mountains in the spring, but it was just as wet.
 James Douglas’s journal continues: